Download the Qualifying Exam and Dissertation Guidelines as a .pdf.

 Students who pass should immediately prepare for adviser and committee a plan and timetable for completing remaining course requirements and the doctoral project.
 In some cases these plans may be discussed on the occasion of the Oral Examination.

 If some aspects of a student’s performance in the Written or Oral Examinations are not satisfactory, the result will be a fail or partial fail.
 The examining committee will ask the student to submit revised answers to one or more of the written questions.
 Timetable for these revisions will be set by the committee, but the time limit is generally one month.
 If the resubmission is not found acceptable, then the student will receive a second mark of fail and may not continue in the doctoral program.
-However, the student may apply for the Graduate Certificate in Information Design.
+However, the student may apply for the Graduate Certificate in User Experience (UX) Design.

 The semester before you register for Proseminar (IDIA 810)